ciudadanointeligente/ciudadanointeligente.github.io/_board_members/mobarec-rodrigo-pt.markdown

 lang: pt
 name: Rodrigo Mobarec
 function: Director
-bio: "I’m passionate about the things we can do through collective action, Ciudadano Inteligente, and everything that is left to do #socialinnovation #sustainabledevelopment #family"
+bio: "I’m passionate about the things we can do through collective action, Ciudadanía Inteligente, and everything that is left to do #socialinnovation #sustainabledevelopment #family"
 image: mobarec.png
 email: rmobarec@ciudadaniai.org
 network_twitter: https://twitter.com/rmobarec